Sociology (2018 - 2020)

 Statistics for Social Research

 SOC-UA 302 Satisfies College Core Curriculum requirement in Quantitative Reasoning.
 Only one of these courses—ECON-UA 18, MATH-UA 12, PSYCH-UA 10, and SOC-UA 302—can be taken for credit.
 Offered every semester.
-Lee, Maisel.
 4 points.

 Introduces students in the social sciences (sociology, anthropology, political science, and metropolitan studies) to the logic and methods of descriptive and inferential statistics.
 Deals with univariate and bivariate statistics and introduces multivariate methods.
 Problems of causal inference.
 Computer analysis.

 SOC-UA 111 Prerequisite: one previous course in sociology, junior standing, or permission of the instructor.
 Offered every semester.
-Abend, Corradi, Lukes.
 4 points.

-Detailed analysis of the writings of major social theorists since the 19th century in both Europe and America: Tocqueville, Marx, Durkheim, Weber, Simmel, Freud, Mead, Parsons, Merton, Goffman, Habermas, Giddens, Alexander, and Bourdieu.
+Detailed analysis of the writings of major social theorists since the 19th century in both Europe and America.
+Theorists study may include: Tocqueville, Marx, Durkheim, Weber, Simmel, Freud, Mead, Parsons, Merton, Goffman, Habermas, Giddens, Foucault, Bourdieu, or others.

 Law and Society